Analytic continuation of better-behaved GKZ systems and Fourier-Mukai transforms: Better-behaved GKZ systems and toric wall-crossing

-It is proved in \cite[\S 7.1]{GKZbook} that one can obtain one triangulation of $\Sigma_{\pm}$ from another by replacing all essential cones of one triangulation with those of another.
-The associated toric Deligne-Mumford stacks $\PP_{\Sigma_{\pm}}$ are then related by an Atiyah flop which is a composition of a weighted blow-down and a weighted blow-up:
+It is proved in \cite[Section~7.1]{GKZbook} that one can obtain one triangulation of $\Sigma_{\pm}$ from another by replacing all essential cones of one triangulation with those of another.
+The associated toric Deligne--Mumford stacks $\PP_{\Sigma_{\pm}}$ are then related by an Atiyah flop that is a composition of a weighted blow-down and a weighted blow-up:

 Here $\PP_{\hat{\Sigma}}$ is a common blow-up of $\PP_{\Sigma_{\pm}}$ defined as follows.
-The linear relation can be rewritten as:
+The linear relation can be rewritten as

 We denote this vector by $\hat{v}$.
-We then define $\hat{\Sigma}$ to be the fan obtained by replacing all essential cones of $\Sigma_{\pm}$ by cones of the form $\mathcal{F}\cup\{\hat{v}\}\cup(I\backslash\{i_+,i_-\})$ where $i_{\pm}\in I_{\pm}$.
+We then define $\hat{\Sigma}$ to be the fan obtained by replacing all essential cones of $\Sigma_{\pm}$ by cones of the form $\mathcal{F}\cup\{\hat{v}\}\cup(I\backslash\{i_+,i_-\})$, where $i_{\pm}\in I_{\pm}$.

-The behavior of twisted sectors under the wall-crossing was studied in \cite[\S 4]{MellinBarnes} and \cite[\S 6.2.3]{CIJ}.
+The behavior of twisted sectors under the wall-crossing was studied in \cite[Section~4]{MellinBarnes} and \cite[Section~6.2.3]{CIJ}.